 Theme

 Theia comes with four themes used for syntax highlighting.
 The default theme uses Theia’s blue branding while the others conform to common color schemes seen in Web development.
-This represents the .json
+This represents the .json property.

 Format